-- 100 m3 per measured household - 200 m3 per non-household standard tariff user number and type of consumers and consumption volumes on-site.
+- 100 m3 per measured household - 200 m3 per non-household standard tariff user

+These assumptions will be reviewed based on site-specific information provided by the NAV.
+Each bulk supply charge is therefore bespoke and site-specific, taking account of the number and type of consumers and consumption volumes on-site.
 In advance of the Charging Year the NAV would provide the forecast information necessary to calculate the relevant starting point to be used for billing during the year.
 At the end of the Charging Year, the NAV would provide the actual outturn information for the purposes of the retrospective "true-up".
 See Section 5 below for further details on the true-up process.